General meaning

 The stroke of the scythe that forces migration.

-This archetype embodies the moment when one can no longer stay in place.
-The cut is not just destruction; it acts as a trigger for movement.
-It puts an end to what can no longer last to push towards a form of migration, whether geographical, professional, relational, or internal.
+This archetype embodies the moment when one can no longer remain in place.
+The cut is not merely destruction; it acts as a trigger for movement.
+It puts an end to what can no longer last, pushing towards a form of migration, whether geographical, professional, relational, or internal.
 The brutality of the gesture carries within it the promise of elsewhere, even if the passage is uncomfortable.

 Shadow work